Understand Ocular Migraines

-To start, ocular migraines are visual disturbances that can occur in one or both eyes.
-They will often manifest as “hallucination” type visuals similar to the auras seen with migraines with aura for short periods of time.
-For some people, it might include partial or complete loss of vision in the affected eye.
-Be sure to tell your optometrist about these symptoms if you do experience them as transient loss of vision can also mean other things that require further work-up.
+Ocular migraines are visual disturbances that can affect one or both eyes.
+These disturbances often appear as “hallucination” type visuals, similar to the auras associated with migraines with aura, and usually last for a short period.
+In some cases, people may experience partial or complete vision loss in the affected eye.
+If you experience these symptoms, it’s important to inform your optometrist, as transient vision loss can indicate other underlying conditions that may need further evaluation.

 Leave a Reply